SchumacherFM/mailgo/README.md

 ## Another fork with applied patches/etc ...

+ - Requires Go 1.15
+ - Add context
+ - Wrapped errors for more information

 This is an actively maintained fork of [Gomail][1] and includes fixes and improvements for a number of outstanding issues.
 The current progress is as follows: